laurajanefaulds/project4/README.md

 Project Objective

-Our diabetes prediciton dataset will include variables of patients that have diabetes and those who do not.
-It will also include gender, age, body mass index, deart disease, smoking history amongst other variables.
+Our diabetes prediction dataset will include variables of patients who have diabetes and those who do not.
+It will also include gender, age, body mass index, heart disease, and smoking history amongst other variables.

+We seek to create box plots, ROC curves, precision-recall curves, and histograms for our visualizations on our dashboard.

 We will be using  supervised learning and neural networks to predict the probability of a patient developing diabetes.
-As this is a large datasets, we seek to use this model in the event of complex patterns from the data.
+As this is a large dataset, we seek to use this model in the event of complex patterns from the data.

-We plan to use our dataset to explore the relationships between the medical variables and demgraphic factors with the probability of a patient developing diabetes.
+We plan to use our dataset to explore the relationships between the medical variables and demographic factors with the probability of a patient developing diabetes.